jorgecarleitao/datafusion-python/README.md

 Being written in rust, this code has strong assumptions about thread safety and lack of memory leaks.

-We lock the GIL to convert the results back to Python, when building numpy arrays.
+We lock the GIL to convert the results back to numpy arrays and while running UFDs.

 ## TODOs